Stevietl3/Stevietl3/README.md

 - ⚡ Fun fact: ...
 -->
 I'm currently working on Git and GitHub
-I'm currently learening JavaScript going into full stack I'm looking to collaborate on projects as I continue learning I'm looking for help with some of the more complex looping in JavaScript Ask me about personal or professional interests, music for example!
+I'm currently learning JavaScript going into full stack I'm looking to collaborate on projects as I continue learning I'm looking for help with some of the more complex looping in JavaScript Ask me about personal or professional interests, music for example!